 Compared to the rest of the country, citizens of Linville spend much less time in their cars: on average, their commute to work is only 14.36 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Linville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Linville doesn't have a public transportation system that people use for their commute.

 The per capita income in Linville in 2022 was $32,093, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
 This equates to an annual income of $128,372 for a family of four.
 However, Linville contains both very wealthy and poor people as well.